feross/yt-player/README.md

 Pauses the currently playing video.

+### `player.stop()`

+Stops and cancels loading of the current video.
+This function should be reserved for rare situations when you know that the user will not be watching additional video in the player.
+If your intent is to pause the video, you should just call `pause()`.
+If you want to change the video that the player is playing, you can call `load()` without calling `stop()` first.

 ### `player.seek()`

 Seeks to a specified time in the video.
 If the player is paused when the function